CellProfiler/CellProfiler-plugins/Instructions/Instructions_runStardist.md

 ## Setup your GPU (if you have one)

 If you want to use a GPU to run the model (this is recommended for speed), you'll need a compatible version of PyTorch and a supported GPU.
-Instructions are available at this link: (https://pytorch.org/get-started/locally/)
+General nstructions are available at [this link](https://pytorch.org/get-started/locally/):

 1. Your GPU should be visible in Device Manager under Display Adaptors.
 If your GPU isn't there, you likely need to install drivers.
- - Here (https://www.nvidia.com/Download/Find.aspx) is where you can find NVIDIA GPU drivers if you need to install them.
+    * [Here](https://www.nvidia.com/Download/Find.aspx) is where you can find NVIDIA GPU drivers if you need to install them.

 2. To test whether the GPU is configured correctly: